-- 1. A full-time internship in a church, social service, or educational setting for one year (nine or twelve months). - 2.
+- 1. A full-time internship (400 hours minimum). - 2.
 A part-time internship in a church, social service, or educational setting (fifteen hours a week, including Practicum each term, throughout one academic year). - 3.
 One unit of Clinical Pastoral Education (either full-time during the summer or part-time during the academic year) followed by the CPE Colloquium. - 4.
 Seminary Consortium for Urban Pastoral Education (SCUPE) Summer Program, followed by the SCUPE Colloquium.